Ali-Mikael/Application-hacking/h6-HardwareHacking.md

 ```
 The **number string** was intriguing, but I didn't get any further with it for the time being.

-We could also make not of MD5 being used as the encryption algorithm.
-There's a nonce involved
+We could also note the use of the `MD5 algorithm` in conjuction with a `nonce` ( a unique value used once when encrypting ).

 I then opened the `Defined Strings` section side by side in Ghidra and started typing in stuff I found from the strings output earlier.